5ecret5tar/objective-c-style-guide/README.md

 UIButton *setBut;
 ```

-A three letter prefix (e.g. `NYT`) should always be used for class names and constants, however may be omitted for Core Data entity names.
+A two, three or four letter prefix denoting the company name (on business projects, e.g. `LUXE`) or the person's initials (on personal projects, e.g. `RP`) should always be used for class names and constants, however may be omitted for Core Data entity names.
 Constants should be camel-case with all words capitalized and prefixed by the related class name for clarity.

+You can set this in Xcode's project properties to be the default for any new classes created.

 **For example:**